bdeployteam/bdeploy/doc/retypeuser/tutorials/deployProduct.md

 icon: repo-push
 ---

-# How can I deploy a new product version?
+# How can I deploy a new Product Version?

 Upgrading the **Product Version** that is used in an **Instance** requires two distinct steps: